lydell/blog/posts/naming-css-colors/post.md

 Turns out the blue had been written uppercase in the dashboard CSS for some reason: `#42AAD5`.
 Better remember to do a case insensitve find-and-replace next time.

 But it doesn’t end there.
 If color-picking has been involved during the development, ever-so-slightly-off variations of the blue might exist.
-Perhaps your college color-picked out `#42aad6` instead of `#42aad5`.
+Perhaps your colleague color-picked out `#42aad6` instead of `#42aad5`.
 Nobody’s eyes can tell the difference, but it’s enough to fool your find-and-replace.

 Or consider this shade of blue: `#44ccff`.
 Somebody might have chosen to write it in shorter notation: `#4cf`.